 All formal invitations to disciplinary meetings will outline the student's rights to bring with them a friend, parent, mentor or other representative.
-Students under the age of 18 or vulnerable adults must be accompanied by a parent/guardian.
 Any other representation is not normally allowed except with express permission by the Chair of the disciplinary panel.